 - You did not have an account with the drawee/bank at the time the check or money order was issued

-- Payment was refused by the drawee/bank for lack of funds
+- The payment was refused by the drawee/bank for lack of funds

 If you honestly and truly did not know, then you cannot be convicted.